 Example #7: Your plans to Advance in your career path:

 I am always looking for ways to advance in my career.
-I am currently working towards getting my MBA, and I hope to one day become a Director of Sales.
-I have taken several courses on leadership and management, and am constantly learning new things and expanding my skill set.
+In the next three years, I see myself as a Director of Sales, and, to achieve this goal, I am currently working towards getting my MBA.
+I’m also taking courses on leadership and management to expand my skill set.

 Example #8: Your plans to Develop your abilities: